stevensouza/automon/README.md

 Getting Started
 -----------------------------------
-The quickest way to get started is to download this distribution, and go to the [examples](https://github.com/stevensouza/automon/tree/master/examples) directory and run the sample programs.
-There are more directions on running the examples in this directories README file.
+The quickest way to get started is to download this distribution, and go to the [examples](https://github.com/stevensouza/automon/tree/master/examples) directory and run the sample programs (*.sh).
+There are more directions on running the examples in the 'examples' directories README file.

+Running a program with Automon is easy.
+You simply put the automon-{version}.jar in your classpath, and make either aspectjweaver.jar (LTW), or aspectjrt.jar (BTW) available.
+The 'examples' directory shows how to invoke your program using both LTW, and BTW.

-Load Time Weaving involves providing an ajc-aop.xml file so review the [config files](https://github.com/stevensouza/automon/tree/master/examples/config) for more information on them.
+Load Time Weaving (LTW) also involves providing an ajc-aop.xml file so review the [config files](https://github.com/stevensouza/automon/tree/master/examples/config) for more information on them.

-And finally if you want to use Build Time Weaving in your maven build process refer to these BTW sample projects:
+Build Time Weaving (BTW) - And finally if you want to use Build Time Weaving in your maven build process refer to these BTW sample projects:

 * [helloworld_woven](https://github.com/stevensouza/automon/tree/master/helloworld_woven) - A simple project that combines
 has a dependency on Automon and a simple jar that contains a HelloWorld application.
 The output of this project is a jar